-As of December 31, 2022, our significant shareholders, Security Trust JHB BMA and Delfin Jorge Ezequiel Carballo, directly or beneficially owned 5,995,996 Class A shares and 104,473,881 Class B shares, and 4,901,060 Class A shares and 112,609,796 Class B shares, respectively.
-The shares owned by Security Trust JHB BMA were transferred to such trust upon the death of Jorge Horacio Brito in November 2020 as a testamentary disposition, ad referendum of the Central Bank of Argentina.
-Security Trust JHB BMA's beneficiaries are Mr. Jorge Horacio Brito's heirs apparent.
-Security Trust JHB BMA's decisions are made by the trustee.
+As of December 31, 2023, our significant shareholders, Banco de Servicios y Transacciones S.A., as trustee of the Guarantee Trust JHB BMA and Delfin Jorge Ezequiel Carballo, directly or beneficially owned 5,995,996 Class A shares and 104,473,881 Class B shares, and 4,901,060 Class A shares and 118,251,845 Class B shares, respectively.
+Following Mr. Brito's death in November 2020, the transfer of the shares remained subject to approval by the Central bank.
+The Central Bank approved the transfer of the shares to the Guarantee Trust JHB BMA in September 2023.
+The Guarantee Trust JHB BMA's beneficiaries are Mr. Jorge Horacio Brito's heirs.
+Guarantee Trust JHB BMA's decisions are made by the trustee, based on instructions provided by a majority of Mr. Jorge Horacio Brito's children.